boosterua/com.tonchief.epmprojbank/README.md

 Interesting: custom tag (print html table from list of list, passing params custom headers, styling of the table), transactions in mysql [check balance + update balance in 2 accts + enter payment]

+WorkFlow Demo:
+Register; change language; see fees; register
+Login
+  - see that account has not been approved yet;
+  - try doing operations
+  - order another account / check that it's blocked

+Login as administrator (2@2) in incognito window list clients - show all 3 ways
+  Approve new user; unblock accounts

+Relogin as user;
+  wrong password
+  top up account
+  transfer bigger amount than avilable transfer amount b/w own accounts; check balances of both accts see history - find fee as well block account